ampl/mp/doc/rst/model-guide.rst

 - Choice between conversions in the driver vs. native solver support.

+- Conversion of suffixes such as `.funcpieces` and `.iis` referring to subexpressions.

+- Export of the conversion graph corresponding to model transformations from NL file to the solver form.

 Example models can be found in the
 `test suite <https://github.com/ampl/mp/tree/develop/test/end2end/cases>`_ and in the